beejjorgensen/bgnet/src/bgnet_part_0900_man.md

-`getaddrinfo()` is an excellent function that will return information on a particular host name (such as its IP address) and load up a `struct sockaddr` for you, taking care of the gritty details (like if it's IPv4 or IPv6).
+`getaddrinfo()` is an excellent function that will return information on a particular host name (such as its IP address) and load up a `struct sockaddr` for you, taking care of the gritty details (like if its IPv4 or IPv6).
 It replaces the old functions `gethostbyname()` and `getservbyname()`.The description, below, contains a lot of information that might be a little daunting, but actual usage is pretty simple.
 It